David Rakowski

 composer

 David Rakowski was born and raised in St. Albans, Vermont, where he played trombone in high school and community bands, and keyboards in a mediocre rock band called the Silver Finger.
-He developed his ears by taking songs off the radio for his band to play.
+Early musical challenges included taking pop songs off the radio for his band to play.
+He was his high school class's valedictorian and its Best Thespian.

-His musical training was at New England Conservatory, Princeton, and Tanglewood, where he studied with Robert Ceely, John Heiss, Milton Babbitt, Paul Lansky, Peter Westergaard, and Luciano Berio.
-He spent the four years after graduate school holding down dismal part-time word processing jobs and helping to run the Griffin Music Ensemble in Boston.
-At the end of those four years, he leapt into academia with a one-year position at Stanford University.
+He received his musical training at New England Conservatory, Princeton, and Tanglewood, where he studied with Robert Ceely, John Heiss, Milton Babbitt, Paul Lansky, Peter Westergaard, and Luciano Berio.
+He spent the four years after graduate school not writing his dissertation, holding down dismal part-time word processing jobs and helping to run the Griffin Music Ensemble in Boston.
+At the end of those four years, he took a running leap into academia with a one-year appointment at Stanford University.
 Seven years later, he finished his dissertation.

-Rakowski's most widely-traveled music is his ever-expanding collection of piano etudes, currently numbering eighty-eight; these pieces approach the problem of etude from many different angles, including technical, conceptual, and stylistic; many of them may be viewed on YouTube.
-He has also written three symphonies, five concertos, three large wind ensemble pieces, a sizable collection of chamber and vocal music, as well as incidental music.
+Rakowski's most widely-performed music is his collection of one hundred highly varied and high-energy piano études; these pieces approach the idea of etude from many different angles, be they technical, conceptual, compositional, or stylistic; many of them may be viewed on YouTube.
+He is now at work on a set of piano préludes and has finished fifty-eight of a projected one hundred.
+He has also written six symphonies, nine concertos, three large wind ensemble pieces, a sizable collection of chamber and vocal music, as well as incidental music and music for children.

-Rakowski taught at Columbia University for six years, and then joined the faculty of Brandeis University, where he is now the Walter W. Naumburg Professor of Composition.
-He has also taken part-time appointments teaching at Harvard (twice) and New England Conservatory (also twice).
-Now a failed trombonist, he lives in Boston exurbia and in Maine with his wife Beth Wiemann and two cats named Sunset and Camden.
+After his year at Stanford, he taught at Columbia University for six years, and then skipped town, while laughing maniacally, to join the faculty of Brandeis University, where he is now the Walter W. Naumburg Professor of Composition.
+While at Brandeis, he has also taken part-time appointments teaching at Harvard University (twice) and New England Conservatory (also twice).
+Now a failed trombonist, he lives in Boston exurbia and in Maine with his wife Beth Wiemann and exactly two cats named Sunset and Camden.

 Performances